lindanimoyo-plantpath/sciprog-sfu.github.io/lessons/2015-07-21_regex/lesson.md

 ^\w+
 ```

 If we look at the email being matched, we continue to make progress.
 However, the period remains unmatched.
+However, you will notice that adding a period (`^\w.+`) causes every email to be fully matched.
+This is because the `+` quantifier applies to the subpattern immediately before, which is the period in this case.
+This causes the first character to me matched with `\w` and the rest of the emails matched with `.+`.

-In order to match either `\w` or `.`, we need to bring back the square braquets.
+ThisIn order to match either `\w` or `.`, we need to bring back the square braquets.

 ```text
 ^[\w.]+